electron/governance/wg-administrative/README.md

 | | Governance Representative | Member | |
 | | Community Representative | Member | |

+The *Governance Representative* is decided by the other working groups.
+They can be replaced any time, at the discretion of the other working groups.

+The *Community Representative* is a non-governance person.
+The process for electing this person has not yet been defined.

 ## Meeting Schedule

 TBD <!-- likely **Sync Meeting** Monthly @ 9:00AM PT -->